ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

 :py:meth:`~ska_tango_testing.integration.TangoEventTracer.query_events`
-allows you to query events collected by the tracer using a predicate as filter to select only the events that match specific criteria.
+allows you to query events collected by the tracer using a predicate as a filter to select only the events that match specific criteria.
-Concretely, this methods requires a parameter called ``predicate``, which accepts lambda functions or named functions.
+Concretely, this method requires a parameter called ``predicate``, which accepts lambda functions or named functions.
 These functions take an event as input and return a boolean value indicating whether the event matches the criteria.